mesmerised/mesmerized/README.md

     <img src="./images/title.png" alt="mesmerized" />
 </p>

-Browser Extension to give a fresh look to your new tab page, with beautiful backgrounds, inspirational quotes, weather forecasts, reminders, to-do lists and much more.
+Browser Extension to give a fresh look to your new tab page, with beautiful backgrounds, inspirational quotes, weather forecasts, sticky notes, to-do lists and much more.

 ### Downloads